FOR IMMEDIATE RELEASE

 Holiday Meal Planning to Reduce Food Waste and Clogged Pipes

-On average, San Diegans throw away 5.5 pounds of trash a day, the most per capita compared to all other major urban counties in the state!
+On average, San Diegans throw away 5 pounds of trash a day, the most in the state!
 Fifteen percent of that is food waste, adding up to almost 500,000 pounds each year.

 Food that ends up in landfills means wasted money, labor, transportation, water and land resources.
 Worse, as it breaks down in landfills it produces methane, a gas that is 25 times more harmful to our health and environment than carbon dioxide.